sjgray/CBM-MX-Keyboards/readme.txt

 B-V1-R1     2020-07-01  YES    Built and tested.
 Electrically working but requires pcb mounting hole modifications N-V1-R1     2020-12-17  YES    Built and tested.
 Electrically working but does not fit in N keyboard case due to measurement error.
 B-V1-R2     2020-12-18  NO     Design phase.
 Smaller simplified PCB.
+N/B         2021-02-10  -      Add keyboard labelling stickers for both N and B keyboards on one page.